‘General Hospital’ Thursday Spoilers: Laura And Curtis Share Updates With Hayden

 Beyond that, the show has kept things largely under wraps about where this adventure heads next.
 The November sweeps period is right around the corner, and that seems like a prime time to reveal some juicy developments with this codicil situation.

 Are Laura and Kevin on the right track?
 Is all of this leading up to Nikolas returning?
-Thursday’s episode should provide additional insight into what’s going on and more General Hospital spoilers about this twisted tale will emerge in the days ahead.
+Thursday’s episode should provide additional insight into what’s going on, and more General Hospital spoilers about this twisted tale will emerge in the days ahead.